+The Telecom Regulatory Authority of India (TRAI) has issued a consultation paper on whether there is a need to bring OTT communication services under any licensing or regulatory framework to promote a competitive landscape for the benefit of consumers and service innovation.
 The telecom service providers, under the aegis of COAI, have been pushing for OTT communication services to be brought under regulation.
 COAI has been proposing 'same service same rules' for OTT communication services and Telcos, to ensure a level playing field.
-We also suggest OTT Communication services such as WhatsApp, Tegram, Google Meet, Duo etc. to be regulated like licensedTelecom operators and OTT television channel broadcasts such as Disney Hotstar, Zee5, Sony Liv, Amazon Prime, Jio Cinema 3rd party OTT services for linear channel to be telecast under the DAS regime and OTT provider should follow the same rules as for CATV system, Live Tv should be same price for OTT platform as well as Cable Tv platform.
+We also suggesting Disney Hotstar, Zee5, Sony Liv, Jio Cinema 3rd party OTT services for liner channel to be telecast under the DAS regime and OTT provider should follow the same rules as for CATV system, Live Tv should be same price for OTT platform as well as Cable Tv platform.

-- 7) In case it is decided to bring OTT communication services under a licensing/ regulatory framework, what licensing/ regulatory framework(s) would be appropriate for the various classes of OTT communication services as envisaged in the question number 4 above?
+7) In case it is decided to bring OTT communication services under a licensing/ regulatory framework, what licensing/ regulatory framework(s) would be appropriate for the various classes of OTT communication services as envisaged in the question number 4 above?
 Specifically, what should be the provisions in the licensing/ regulatory framework(s) for OTT Communication services in respect of the following aspects:

 - (a) lawful interception;

 - (b) privacy and security;

 - (c) emergency services;

 - (d) unsolicited commercial communication;

 - (e) customer verification;

 - (f) quality of service;

 - (g) consumer grievance redressal;

 - (h) eligibility conditions;

 - (i) financial conditions (such as application processing fee, entry fee, license fee, bank guarantees etc.); and

 - (j) any other aspects (please specify).

-- a) The Telecom Regulatory Authority of India (TRAI) had published a consultation paper on 12 November 2018 for the creation of a regulatory framework for over-the-top (OTT) communication services.
-The paper raised various issues for comments and counter-comments from stakeholders.
-Licensing OTT service providers as communications service providers (CSPs) enabling them to have proper interconnection with other service providers and those must be put under licensing regime like any other Telecom service providers in India at the same time ensure QoS to the end customer was one of the recommendations, we also recommending all OTTs which broadcast Tv entertainment contents such as Amazon, Netflix, Disney Hotstar, Zee5, Sony Liv, Jio Cinema etc. should be under the TRAI DAS regime regulation and liner TV channel pricing should be unified for all platforms. - b) As of now, there is no specific regulatory framework for OTT communication services in India.
+a) OTT communication services are those services which are used or delivered over the Internet.
+The Telecom Regulatory Authority of India (TRAI) had published a consultation paper on 12 November 2018 for the creation of a regulatory framework for over-the-top (OTT) communication services.
+The paper raised various issues for comments and countercomments from stakeholders.
+Licensing OTT service providers as communications service providers (CSPs) enabling them to have proper interconnection with other service providers and at the same time ensure QoS to the end customer was one of the recommendations, we also recommending all OTTs Disney Hotstar, Zee5, Sony Liv, Jio Cinema etc. should be under the TRAI DAS regime regulation and liner TV channel pricing should be unified for all platforms.

+b) As of now, there is no specific regulatory framework for OTT communication services in India.
 The Telecom Regulatory Authority of India (TRAI) has issued several consultation papers on this issue since 2015, but has not made any final recommendations or regulations.
 However, one of the recommendations made by TRAI is to license OTT service providers as communications service providers (CSPs) enabling them to have proper interconnection with other service providers and at the same time ensure QoS to the end customer.
-We strongly recommend privacy and security suggestive rules in India, the licensing/regulatory framework(s) for OTT Communication services should have provisions for the following aspects:
+We strongly recommended regarding privacy and security suggestive rules in India, the licensing/regulatory framework(s) for OTT Communication services should have provisions for the following aspects:

-- 1)Data protection. - 2) Privacy Security of networks and ssystems. - 3) Laful Interception and monitoring of communications and access to data. - 4)Consumer protection. - C) OTT stands for Over-The-Top.
-It bypasses the traditional operator's network to deliver audio, video, and other media over the Internet.
+Data protection and privacy Security of networks and systems Interception and monitoring of communications Lawful interception and access to data Consumer protection

+C) OTT stands for Over-The-Top.
+It refers to digital service providers that bypass the traditional operator's network to deliver audio, video, and other media over the Internet.
 They do not have any technology affiliations with network operators for providing such services.
 As per the TRAI consultation paper on "Regulatory Framework for Over-the-top (OTT) communication Services" dated 12th November 2018, the following are the various classes of OTT communication services:

-Messaging Services

-Voice Call Services

-Video Call Services

-Audio Streaming Services

-Video Streaming Services
+Messaging Services Voice Call Services Video Call Services Audio Streaming Services Video Streaming Services